torywalker/transaction-client/README.md

 ## License

-This project is licensed under the GNU 3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPL 3 License - see the [LICENSE](LICENSE) file for details.